swisscom/cleanerversion/docs/doc/historization_with_cleanerversion.rst

 Note that this example is for Django >= 1.7; it makes use of the `application registry <https://docs.djangoproject.com/en/stable/ref/applications/>`_ that was introduced in Django 1.7.

-For Django 1.6, it is possible to do something similar.
-The functions in ``versions.util.postgresql`` should be able to be used unchanged for Django 1.6.

 Integrating CleanerVersion versioned models with non-versioned models